Seeing without Pixels: Perception from Camera Trajectories: Results

 \custompar{Results} \begin{itemize} \item \textit{Text Retrieval}.
 Our exocentric results (Table~\ref{tab:dynpose_retrieval}) confirm that a meaningful link between observer trajectories and video content exists.
 Our \ours~performs well above random chance (20\%) across both pose sources (ViPE and the original).
-Importantly, it outperforms the multi-stage camera description baselines.
+Importantly, it outperforms \CR{all two-stage, zero-shot and finetuned LMM} baselines.
 This demonstrates the effectiveness of interpreting camera trajectories directly and suggests that current LMMs have yet to perfect the generation of accurate camera motion descriptions.
 Fig.~\ref{fig:qualitative_retrieval} (bottom) shows one qualitative example, where our \ours~correctly links a circling overview motion to its corresponding scene description. \item \textit{Scene Attribute Classification}.
-Echoing the activity-level analysis in the egocentric domain, we test our exocentric \ours's ability to classify a range of binary scene attributes on DynPose-100K (Fig.~\ref{fig:dynpose_scene}).
+Echoing the activity-level analysis in the egocentric domain, we test our exocentric \ours's ability to classify a range of binary scene attributes on DynPose-100K (Fig.~\ref{fig:dynpose_scene}), inspired by~\cite{wang2025seeing}.
 The analysis reveals what can be inferred from an observer's camera motion.
 At one end, it provides no discernible signal for static attributes like day vs. night, where performance is near random.
-At the other end, it is a strong predictor for physical attributes, \eg, achieving over 80\% accuracy for classifying if there is people walking in the video. \item \textit{Event \& Action Classification}.
+At the other end, it is a strong predictor for physical attributes, \eg, achieving over 80\% accuracy for classifying walking behavior. \item \textit{Event \& Action Classification}.
 As summarized in Fig.~\ref{fig:results_overview} (a), our \ours~learned on DynPose-100K, effectively delivers benefits to semantic classification tasks.
 Compared to a base model trained from scratch, initializing from \ours~achieves a +5.3\% gain on FineGym event classification and a +4.0\% gain on UCF-Dynamic action recognition.
 See Supp. for full results. \end{itemize}